 You can access emotional and mental health support by contacting:

 - Your GP or Aboriginal Community Controlled Health Organisation

-- Your local recovery and evacuation centre
+- Your local recovery centre

 - Your local headspace centre (for young people 12 to 25 years)